Application Areas of Knowledge BaseEstimated Reading Time: 8 Minutes

 - Display of most asked questions at the top.

-- Customer feedback to let them tell you about the usefulness of contents.
+- Collect customer feedback via various feedback collection channels to let them tell you about the usefulness of content.

 - Social sharing so they can share the information in their social networks.